MarekBorzyszkowski/edge_detection/README.md

 ## Usage
 Insert location of your bmp image.
-Than the program will output a processed bmp image.
+Then the program will output a processed bmp image.

 ## Project Status
 _complete_